 #1 Change sides

 It sounds too simple to be true, but simply changing up the arrangement of the furniture in the room can create a whole new look!
-Which is why built-in wardrobes and such are seldom a good idea for a child’s room, since it provides little leeway for such movement.
+This is why built-in wardrobes and such are seldom a good idea for a child’s room since it provides little leeway for such movement.

 Move the bed next to the window, from its usual place against the wall.
 And shifting the desk and chair from the window to where that bed used to be, means you now have a large expanse of wall above the desk to play with!